kziya/TypescriptDB/README.md

     password: 'some password',
     age: 20,
 });
-// You should save to the db File after changes UsersTable.save(); // async function
+// You should save to the user's file after changes UsersTable.save(); // async function
 ```
 Or update: